goadesign/goa.design/content/learn/guide.md

-Before we build and run the app, let's take a peek at main.go: the file contains a default implementation of main that instantiates a new goa service, initializes default middleware, mounts the bottle and swagger controllers and runs the HTTP server.
+Before we build and run the app, let's take a peek at main.go: the file contains a default implementation of main that instantiates a new goa service, initializes default middleware, mounts the bottle controller and runs the HTTP server.

 ```go
 func main() {